CasterShade/CasterShade/README.md

 - 👋 Hi, I’m @CasterShade
+- I come with more than 5 years of work experience in Data, AI, Cloud, Automation and Full Stack.
 - 👀 I’m interested in developing practical impactful tech solutions and experimentation with new technologies - Math+Physics+BioTech Nerd
 - 🌱 I’m currently pursuing my Masters in Artificial Intelligence
 - 💞️ Working in areas related to Data Acquisition and Management, AI, Media APIs, Open Source dev tools